mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 <script>
 $(function() {
 	$.getJSON('/shared/posts/sockjs-bench/node_recv.json', function(data) {
-		plotGraph('noder', '#node_r', '#node_rlegend', data, "ne");
+		plotGraph('noder', '#node_r', '#node_rlegend', data, "nw");
 	});
 });
 </script>

-As you can see, sockjs-node starts to "jam" around 50,000 messages, depending on concurrency level.
-Also, clear dependency between concurrency level and mean response time is seen: at higher concurrency levels it takes less messages per second to reach 1.5 second limit.
+As you can see, sockjs-node starts to "jam" around 45,000 messages.

-New, we will change Y to use logarithmic scale to see how server works before it becomes jammed.

-This graph shows that there is some cost involved to keep more connections open.
-While it takes less than 1 millisecond to receive 20,000 messages for 25 connections, it takes up to 80 ms to receive same 20,000 messages over 2,000 connections.
+Another observation: there are additional costs involved to support higher number of connections.
+Partially it is related to unnecessary json encoding when sockjs-node broadcasts the message.

 sockjs-tornado on CPython
 -------------------------

-One thing to mention before starting with python results: python server was slightly "cheating" when compared to node.js server.
+One thing to mention before going to python results: python implementation was slightly "cheating" when compared to sockjs-node.
 SockJS sends json strings over the wire, so json encoding and decoding speed affects overall performance. sockjs-tornado provides handy function, which accepts list (enumerable, to be more precise) of clients and message to send.
 This function will do json-encode once and will send encoded message to all clients from the list.
 It is quite naive optimization, but it improved performance by, approximately, 10% for higher concurrency levels.

-Also, sockjs-tornado uses optimized version of the tornado.websocket protocol handler, which might get into tornado master, but I want to clean it up first.
-Minor changes, but they gave approximately 10% boost. simplejson was used as a json encoding library.
-I will try it with ujson later, as current stable ujson was failing sockjs-protocol tests.
+Also, sockjs-tornado uses optimized version of the _tornado.websocket_ protocol handler.
+Minor changes, but it gave approximately 10% performance boost. _simplejson_ was used as a json encoding library.
+I will try it with _ujson_ later, as current stable ujson was failing sockjs-protocol tests.

 This graph shows number of messages _sent_ by the client: